 Assuming no further development, the value of the land and improvements currently within the District will be the major determinant of the ability or willingness of District property owners to pay their taxes.
-The 2018 Certified Taxable Assessed Valuation of the District is \$387,730,489.
-After issuance of the Bonds, the maximum annual debt service requirement will be \$2,152,235 (2020) and the average annual debt service requirements will be \$2,109,598 (2019-2032).
-Assuming no increase or decrease from the 2018 Certified Taxable Assessed Valuation and no use of funds other than tax collections, a tax rate of \$0.59 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement of \$2,152,235 and a tax rate of \$0.58 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement of \$2,109,598.
-The 2019 Preliminary Taxable Assessed Valuation of the District is \$397,934,480.
-The above calculations are reduced to \$0.57 and 0.56, respectively.
-Although calculations have been made regarding average and maximum tax rates necessary to pay the debt service on the Bonds based upon the 2018 Certified Taxable Assessed Valuation and the 2019 Preliminary Taxable Assessed Valuation, the District can make no representations regarding the future level of assessed valuation within the District.
+The 2020 Certified Taxable Assessed Valuation of the District is \$432,295,419.
+After issuance of the Bonds, the maximum annual debt service requirement will be \$2,058,981 (2025) and the average annual debt service requirements will be \$1,992,123 (2022-2032).
+Assuming no increase or decrease from the 2020 Certified Taxable Assessed Valuation and no use of funds other than tax collections, a tax rate of \$0.51 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the maximum annual debt service requirement of \$2,058,981 and a tax rate of \$0.49 per \$100 assessed valuation at a 95% collection rate would be necessary to pay the average annual debt service requirement of \$1,992,123.
+Although calculations have been made regarding average and maximum tax rates necessary to pay the debt service on the Bonds based upon the 2020 Certified Taxable Assessed Valuation, the District can make no representations regarding the future level of assessed valuation within the District.
 Increases in the tax rate may be required in the event the District's assessed valuation does not continue to increase or in the event major taxpayers do not pay their District taxes timely.
-Increases in taxable values depend primarily on the continuing construction and sale of homes and other taxable improvements within the District.
 See "TAX PROCEDURES" and "TAX DATA-Tax Adequacy for Debt Service."